 For an internship or research project abroad a bilateral agreement with the university or organization of your choice is not necessary.
 If you are interested in a particular university, research group, organization or institute where you’d like to do your project you can go ahead and contact them and apply for a place in their research or project.

 It is advisable to inform the coordinator of your programme of your plans early in the process, as they can help you determine what issues you may encounter as well as inform you on internal guidelines with respect to research/thesis projects.
 As soon as you have been officially accepted you can start arranging your traineeship abroad.

 Make sure you find a UU supervisor as well.
 Together with him or her you will draft a proposal for your project and fill out the research project application that the Board of Examiners has to approve and sign for.

 As soon as you have received formal written confirmation of your internship or research project abroad (e.g. e-mail) and a completed and signed application form you can start a 'stay abroad request' in Osiris and upload these documents.
 You can find this option in Osiris Student under a separate tab called ‘Abroad’.
 Start your application at least three months before your departure.

 As soon as your stay abroad request in Osiris has been approved you can continue organizing your stay abroad: you can apply for a scholarship, look for accommodation, request a reimbursement for your student OV, check the coverage abroad of your health- and legal liability insurance and check the passport/visa requirements, if necessary.

 You might find this checklist useful during the organisation of your traineeship abroad.

-Within Europe you may request the Erasmus+ scholarship.
-There are other scholarships which may be requested via Osiris/Utrecht University or via other organisations.
+Above grants are awarded in most times.
+Additionally there are other scholarships which may be requested through Utrecht University or via other organisations.
 Please see the page Funding & grants for more information.

 Application for grants may take more time (beforehand) and energy so we strongly advise you to start on time.